HomeFA CupFive of the best FA Cup semi-finals of modern times

 Willian’s fabulous free-kick opened the scoring after just five minutes, though Spurs hit back and equalised as Harry Kane guided Christian Eriksen’s cross into the far corner.

-Chelsea were in need of inspiration and turned to Eden Hazard off the bench, the Belgian proving to be the match-winner after drilling a low effort into the corner from just outside the box to put the Blues ahead for a third time.
+Chelsea needed inspiration and turned to Eden Hazard off the bench, the Belgian proving to be the match-winner after drilling a low effort into the corner from just outside the box to put the Blues ahead for a third time.

 Nemanja Matic’s stunning hit from distance crashed in off the crossbar to ensure victory for Chelsea, a thumping strike from the Serbian midfielder which gave Hugo Lloris no chance.